toyboxman/yummy-xml-UI/xml-UI/archive/scala/scala-basic.md

 /// class C5 extends T1 with P1 // invalid
 /// class C6 extends P1 with P2 // invalid
 ```
-with is in fact bound to the class/trait that is extended, e.g., class C7 extends P1 with T1 with T2 reads class C7 extends (P1 with T1 with T2).

 ### Null/Nil/Nothing/Unit
 - **Null**: It's a Trait.